-Name of Statute Nature of the Dues Amount (Rs.) in lakhs Period to which amount relates Forum where dispute is pending Income Tax Act, Income Tax 20.17 A.Y 19W95 Delhi High Court Income 1961 Tax Act, Income Tax 4.69 A.Y 1997-98 Delhi High Court Income 1961 Tax Act, Income Tax/ FBT 57.27 A.Y 2006-07 Rectification before ITO Ward 6(3) -2 Mumbai Income 1961 Tax Act, Income Tax 10.60 A.Y.
-2011-12 Commissioner of Income Tax Appeal Employees PF & Misc.
+Name of Statute Nature of the Dues Amount (Rs.) in lakhs Period to which amount relates Forum where dispute is pending Income Tax Act, 1961 Income Tax / FBT 57.27 A.Y 2006-07 Rectification before ITO Ward 6(3) - 2 Mumbai Employees PF & Misc.
 Provisions Act,1952 Provident Fund 40.05 Feb.
 2008 to May 2008 EPF Appellate Tribunal Mumbai Employees PF & Misc.
-Provisions Aft,1952 Provident Fund 28.88 March 2000 to June 2009 Bombay High Court Employees PF & Misc.
+Provisions Act,1952 Provident Fund 28.88 March 2000 to June 2009 Bombay High Court Employees PF & Misc.
 Provisions Act,1952 Provident Fund 30.36 August 2011 to Sept 2013 CGIT Chandigarh Employees PF & Misc.
-Provisions Act,1952 Provident Fund 37.60 February 2014 to April 2016 CGIT Chandigarh Employees PF & Misc.
-Provisions Act,1952 Provident Fund 14.95 January 2010 to May 2016 Shimla High Court
+Provisions Act,1952 Provident Fund 24.38 February 2014 to April 2016 CGIT Chandigarh Employees PF & Misc.
+Provisions Act,1952 Provident Fund 14.95 January 2010 to May 2016 Shimla High Court viii.
+The Company has not defaulted in repayment of loans or borrowings to any financial institution or a bank.
+The Company did not have any loans or borrowings from government during the year.

-- ix.
+ix.
 The Company did not raise any money by way of initial public offer or further public offer (including debt instruments).
-However, the Company has taken term loans from Banks/Financial Institution and has been applied for the purpose for which has been raised. - x.
+However, the Company has taken term loans from Banks/Financial Institution and has been applied for the purpose for which has been raised.

+- x.
 No material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the course of our audit. - xi.
 According to the information and explanations given to us and based on our examination of the records of the Company, the Company has neither paid nor provided for managerial remuneration.
 Hence, paragraph 3(xi) of the Order is not applicable. - xii.
 In our opinion and according to the information and explanations given to us, the Company is not a nidhi company.
 Hence, paragraph 3(xii) of the Order is not applicable. - xiii.
 In our opinion transactions with the related parties are in compliance with sections 177 and 188 of the Act, where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable Ind AS. - xiv.
 The Company has made preferential allotment of shares during the year under review complying with the provisions of section 42 of the Companies Act, 2013.
 The amount raised has been used for the purposes for which the funds were raised. - xv.
-According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-<ash transactions with directors or persons connected with him.
+According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
 Hence, paragraph 3(xv) of the Order is not applicable. - xvi.
 The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act 1934.

 For N. S. Shetty & Co.
-Chartered Accountants

-FRNo.: 0110101W
+Chartered Accountants FRNo.: 0110101W

-N. S. Shetty Partner M. No. 035083
+DivakarShetty Partner

-Place : Mumbai Date : 31st July, 2020
+M. No. 100306 Place : Mumbai

+Date: June 30, 2021